 All markings must be applied before the tubes leave the manufacturer's works and be continuous along the length of the tubes.

-The ink marking on straight lengths of tube shall also be marked throughout its length, with a continuous coloured mark and a legend, repeated at intervals not exceeding 1 m (Figure 4.2).
+The marking on the tube shall also be marked throughout its length, repeated at intervals not exceeding 600mm (Figure 4.2).